hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/01_the_filesystem.md

 What does this file contain?

 `cat` is a terrific command, but when the file is really big, it should be avoided; `less`, is preferred for files larger than a few bytes.
-Let's take a look at the fastq files in `raw_fastq`.
+Let's take a look at the fastq files in `raw_fastq/`.
 These files are quite large, so we probably do not want to use the `cat` command to look at them.
 Instead, we can use the `less` command.

-Move back to the `raw_fastq` directory and enter the following command:
+Move back to the `raw_fastq/` directory and enter the following command:

 ```bash
 less Mov10_oe_1.subset.fq